rzmoz/lib.transform/README.md

-Transforms config files (.xml + .json) using xdt and jsonpatch
+Batch transformation of config files (.xml + .json) using xdt and jsonpatch